milgra/zenmusic/README.md

 first version

-make instead of gmake, debug, release targets -g -O3, install ffmpeg and sdl2 if needed settings view - select library, organize library, color selector close icons to all popups
+if track number exists, use that in file name make instead of gmake, debug, release targets -g -O3, install ffmpeg and sdl2 if needed settings view - select library, organize library, color selector close icons to all popups